lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-metadata-schemas.md

 To edit a metadata schema form, do the following:

-1. From the AEM toolbar at the top, click the Adobe logo to access administrative tools.
+1. From the [!DNL AEM] toolbar at the top, click the Adobe logo to access administrative tools.

    ![](assets/aemlogo.png)